 Maybe you’ve even had a couple of conversations lately about it.
 Your partner is starting to question whether you’ve got this thing down and you can’t bare to admit it, but so are you.
 Does this story familiar to you?
 Because this used to happen to anyone who date to take freelancing route!!!

 As a solo, freelance web designer, you are solely responsible for the work delivered.
 This means that you are trading your time for money.
 This can be positive, you don’t have any costs to pay and after tax, your profit is your own however there are challenges.

-Financially stability is key, through Business Jump I still provide websites, I’ve just shifted my business model to one which allows for more freedom and more importantly, reliable income.
+Financial stability is key for any business model which allows for more freedom and more importantly, reliable income.

 Pricing is challenging for all new business owners, it is a combination of awareness and gut instinct which dictates the right pricing.

 Are you looking at the details of how much your product or service costs to deliver?
 Instead of just counting the number of hours it takes to deliver the work, you must also factor in the time and cost it takes to acquire each customer.
 You should also consider the time it takes to service each customer with admin, research and email communication.
 As time goes on you will learn more and refine your pricing accordingly, just make sure that for each project you take on you document the time each activity takes you.

 Many new business owners feel as if they don’t have the experience to warrant setting a fair price for their work.
 With a lack of portfolio and case studies to show prospective clients it can be difficult.
 Most business owners want to provide genuinely good value and great results for work delivered.
 But cutting prices isn’t the right way to go about ensuring you are delivering value.
 Most business owners would prefer to pay slightly more if they know that the result is going to have a positive impact on their bottom line.
 So focus first on what you need to do to create the value, and then price it.